Important Changes come into effect on 1 July 2025

 Licence holders with recognition status

-If you hold a full driver licence issued from a country or jurisdiction with ‘recognition status’, you can apply for an ACT full licence without having to do any additional training or testing.
+If you have a full driver licence from a country that Australia recognises, you can get an ACT full licence without doing any extra training or tests.

 Visit an Access Canberra Service Centre and bring: